ubc-biztech/serverless-biztechapp/README.md

 npm run itest
 ```

+In order to run integration tests, however, you need to [deploy](#development-(dev)) the API to dev environment first.

 [Travis CI](https://travis-ci.org) is used to automatically run all our tests for our Pull Requests and when releasing.